Two hearts in one

 Summer!
 Party!

-For the base of this arrangement, an old Calocephalus brownii was spray painted a bronze color and placed on a bronze-colored pot.
-In it, widely "fanning out" from the base, white peacock feathers, sagebrush (Polygonatum), grasses and, slightly lower, beautiful Paeonia 'Claire de Lune' are inserted.
-The structure of Calocephalus fixes the plastic tubes of flowers well and invisibly.
+For the base of this arrangement, an old Calocephalus brownii is sprayed in a bronze color and placed on a bronze-colored pot.
+White peacock feathers, Solomon's seal (Polygonatum), grasses and, slightly lower, beautiful Paeonia 'Claire de Lune' are applied, widely 'fanning out' from the base.
+The structure of Calocephalus fixes the plastic tubes with flowers well and invisibly.
 This impressive arrangement full of air and light is a real eye-catcher for a summer party!

-An Oasis Venezia Bowl is placed in a styrofoam mold and stuck on the
+An Oasis Venezia Bowl is placed in a polystyrene form and the

-outside plastered with lichen.
-For this, Oasis cold glue was used because
+outside is covered with lichen.
+Oasis cold glue was used for this because

 Floating star

-One ready-made large star and one small star are attached to each other at five points
+A ready-made large and a small star are attached to each other at five points

-via short tonkin sticks so that there is some space between the stars.
+by means of short tonkin sticks so that some space is created between the stars.

-The double star is attached to several rope-wrapped thick
+The double star is attached to various thick

-aluminum wires.
-This base is bent and fixed in the vase with hydro pellets.
+aluminum wires wrapped with rope.
+This base is bent and fixed in the vase with hydro granules.

 Nobilis and Calocephalus

-fluff are attached.
-White thistle and Ornitogalum flowers were glued with cold glue.
+fluff tendrils are attached over it as a base with sturdy wire.
+White thistle and Ornitogalum flowers are glued with cold glue.

-line hangs in the arrangement.
+line in the arrangement.
 Finally, white snowberry is incorporated

 Ode to Aruba

-The base is a boat form of Lunaria made by the gluing technique.
-The boat is filled with zinc fern (Phlebodium 'Blue Star'), Brunia, pampas grass (Cortaderia), silver bush (Calocephalus) and reused roots of Phalaenopsis.
-Cream-colored baubles and a petrified desert rose add a Christmas touch.
+The base is a boat shape of Lunaria made using the glue technique.
+The boat is filled with zinc fern (Phlebodium 'Blue Star'), Brunia, pampas grass (Cortaderia), silver bush (Calocephalus) and reused roots of the Phalaenopsis.
+Cream-colored Christmas baubles and a petrified desert rose give the whole a Christmas touch.

 br>

-Inspiration for the materials used is Christmas in Aruba where tufts of pampas grass always play a role.
-'Brunia brings to mind coral, zinc fern leaf to seaweed and Lunaria to shells.'
+Inspiration for the materials used comes from Christmas in Aruba, where plumes of pampas grass always play a role.
+'Brunia is reminiscent of coral, zinc fern leaves of seaweed, and Lunaria of shells.'

 Kurisumasu keki

-Prior to the holiday season, pastry stores all over Japan display their finest creations.
-As such, the Christmas cake, kurisumasu keki, is one of
+Leading up to the holidays, pastry shops all over Japan display their most beautiful creations.
+The Christmas cake, kurisumasu keki, is one of

-the highlights of Japanese Christmas, a time full of romance and lights.
-For this floral Japanese Christmas cake with two layers, the base is made of Kalanchoe leaf and moss.
-Added to this are sprigs of Callicarpa, Rosa 'Country Blues', Hydrangea, Pinus strobus and rose-red Zantedeschia.
-Tufts of silver bush (Calocephalus) and champagne-colored baubles form festive accents.
+the highlights of the Japanese Christmas, a time full of romance and lights.
+For this floral Japanese Christmas cake with two layers, the base is made of Kalanchoe leaves and moss.
+Sprigs of Callicarpa, Rosa ‘Country Blues’, Hydrangea, Pinus strobus and pink-red Zantedeschia are inserted.
+Touches of silver bush (Calocephalus) and champagne-colored Christmas balls form festive accents.